Spatio-Temporal Joint Graph Convolutional Networks for Traffic Forecasting: Methodology

 \paragraph{\textit{Latent space modeling}} Given a graph, we assume each node resides in a latent space with various attributes.
 The attributes of nodes and how these attributes interact with each other jointly determine the underlying relations among nodes.
 The nodes which are close to each other in the latent space are more likely to form a link.
 Mathematically, we aim to learn two matrices $ U $ and $ B $.
 Here, $ U \in \mathbb{R}^{N \times d} $ denotes the $ d $ latent attributes of the $ N $ nodes, and $ B \in \mathbb{R}^{d \times d} $ represents the attributes interaction patterns, which could be an asymmetric matrix for directed graph or symmetric matrix for undirected graph.
 The product of $ UBU^\top $ could represent the connections among nodes.

 \paragraph{\textit{Spatio-temporal embedding}} We propose a spatio-temporal embedding to form the latent node attributes.
 We first randomly initialize a spatial embedding for each of the $ N $ nodes, and then transform it to $ d $ dimensions via fully-connected layers.
-To obtain time-varying node attributes, we further encode the time information as the temporal embedding.
+To obtain time-varying node attributes and take periodic patterns in historical input data (i.e., morning rush hour) into account, we further encode the time information as the temporal embedding.
 At each time step, we consider two time features, i.e., time-of-day and day-of-week, which are encoded by one-hot coding and then be projected to $ d $ dimensions using fully-connected layers.
 We then add the spatial and temporal embeddings together to generate the spatio-temporal embedding at each time step $ t $, represented as $ U_t \in \mathbb{R}^{N \times d} $, which can be updated during the training stage.
-The spatio-temporal embedding encodes both the node-specific and time-related information, and it has the potential to take periodic patterns into account through the time features.
+The spatio-temporal embedding encodes both the node-specific and time-varying information, and it could mine periodic spatio-temporal patterns of historical data.

 \paragraph{\textbf{\textit{Adaptive STJG adjacency matrix}}} Based on the spatio-temporal embedding, we define the STJG adjacency matrix at time step $ t $ according to the latent space modeling algorithm, as: